ietf-wg-mediaman/6838bis/draft-ietf-mediaman-6838bis.md

 Media types can be identified as using a well-known structured syntax (for example, XML or JSON) using use a "+suffix" convention.

-A structured syntax suffix is defined as all of the characters to the right of the left-most "+" sign in a media type, including the left-most "+" sign itself.
+A structured syntax suffix is defined as all of the characters to the right of the right-most "+" sign in a media type, including the right-most "+" sign itself.
 The structured syntax suffix MUST NOT contain more than one "+" sign.

 For example, in the "application/foo+bar" media type "application" is the top-level type, "foo" is the subtype name, and "+bar" is the structured syntax suffix.
-A media type such as "application/foo+bar+baz" is not registrable.
+A media type such as "application/foo+bar+baz" is not registrable, but if it nevertheless used, its suffix is "+baz".

 Structured syntax suffixes are required to be registered before use by a media type registration; see {{suffix-procedures}}.
 Media types that make use of a structured syntax SHOULD use the appropriate suffix, and MUST NOT use suffixes for structured syntaxes that they do not actually employ.